-As of the Closing Date, the 2,210 RSAs outstanding under the Plan were converted into 1,291,492 RSUs upon the completion of the Business Combination after effect of the Common Stock Exchange Ratio has been retroactively adjusted throughout our consolidated financial statements.
+As of the Closing Date, the 2,210 RSAs outstanding under the Plan were converted into 1,291,492 RSUs upon the completion of the Business Combination after effect of the Common Stock Exchange Ratio.

-The weighted-average grant date fair values of the RSUs granted during the year ended December 31, 2022 and 2021 were determined to be \$5.74 and \$10.98, respectively, based on the fair value of the Company's common shares at the grant date.
+The weighted-average grant date fair values of the RSUs granted during the year ended December 31, 2023 and 2022 were determined to be \$0.83 and \$5.74, respectively, based on the fair value of the Company's common shares at the grant date.

-A summary of the activity for the RSUs and RSAs for the years ended December 31, 2022 and 2021, respectively, are shown in the following tables:
+A summary of the activity for the RSUs and RSAs for the years ended December 31, 2023 and 2022, respectively, are shown in the following tables: